HIST – History

 HIST 233 The Fifties and Sixties: U.S. History: 1945-1975 (4)

-An examination of the major political, economic, social, cultural, and diplomatic trends from World War II through the end of the Vietnam War and Richard Nixon’s presidency.
-Major areas of consideration will include the Cold War at home and abroad, the Civil Rights Movement, Vietnam, the New Left and the Counterculture, the Women’s Movement, and Nixon’s presidency.
-(HP)
+Prerequisite: CIUV 110 and second year standing or 28 completed credits (sophomore standing).
+An examination of the major political, economic, social, cultural, and diplomatic trends from World War II through the end of the Vietnam War.
+Major areas of consideration will include the Cold War at home and abroad, the Civil Rights Movement, Vietnam, the New Left and the Counterculture, the Women’s Movement.
+(HP, CTN)

 HIST 234 Recent United States: 1975- Present (4)